redbadger/crux/docs/src/part-2/effects.md

 ## Working with Commands

-The intent behind the command API is to cover 80% of effect orchestration without asking developers to use `async` Rust.
-We will look at the `async` use in a minute, but first let's look at what can be done without it.
+The command API aims to cover most effect orchestration without asking developers to use `async` Rust.
+We'll come to `async` in a minute; first, let's look at what can be done without it.

 A typical use of a `Command` in an update function will look something like this: